-Veterinarians diagnose and treat illness in animal patients.
-Many veterinarians also protect human health by studying zoonotic diseases (which affect humans and animals), working with laboratory animals and monitoring food animal safety.
-Training lasts four years followed by several years of specialty training if desired.
-Purdue has one of the finest colleges of veterinary medicine in the country.
-Because there are fewer veterinary schools than medical schools, admission to veterinary school is highly competitive.
+Veterinarians diagnose and treat illness in animal patients as well as protect human health by studying zoonotic diseases (which affect humans and animals), work with laboratory animals and monitor food animal safety.
+Training lasts four years (post undergraduate) followed by several years of specialty training if desired.
+Purdue University has one of the finest colleges of veterinary medicine in the country.
+Because so few veterinary schools exist, admission to veterinary school is highly competitive.
 A strong academic record, research experience, time spent supervised by a veterinarian, considerable and varied animal experience, and communication skills are all considered during the admissions process.

-There is no one particular major required for entrance into a veterinary school.
-Pre-Veterinary is a career goal that includes a set of course requirements that prepare you to succeed as a veterinarian as well as those courses required by veterinary programs.
+No particular major is required for entrance into a veterinary school.
+Pre-Veterinary Medicine is a career goal that includes a set of course requirements that prepare you to succeed as a veterinarian as well as those courses required by veterinary programs.
 You should choose a major you enjoy, and one in which you will excel.

 - 2 semesters General Biology with labs